 Check the Carburetor

 The carburetor may simply need a good cleaning as well.
 Check the seals to ensure they are tight and are not clogged or damaged.
 The carburetor can be removed from the machine for inspection and cleaned using a carburetor cleaning solution.
 If the carburetor is damaged in any way, skip the cleaning and replace it entirely.
 Before taking the carburetor apart for cleaning, purchase a carburetor rebuild kit from the manufacturer or at a home improvement store.
 Not only will it have instructions on disassembling and reassembling your carburetor, it will contain replacement parts for pieces that are often the root of the problem.
-Follow instructions on cleaning solution and on disassembling your carburetor for best results.
+Follow instructions for the cleaning solution and for disassembling your carburetor for best results.